Why Japan?

 During the 19th century, the Catholic church expanded to other areas of the globe.
 Here are the four issues of significance to that missionary work.

-[Adventures in Faith: Japan; 1988] The aircraft made its final descent.
+The aircraft made its final descent.
 Its wheels skidded onto the runway.
 And with that, I had arrived.
 I was in Japan.
 I was a foreign missionary.

 [Adventures in Faith: Japan; the late 1980s] Tom and I went on another three-day faith journey.
 We brought no money and no bag.
 Things went quite badly.